Sapphiresilk/opensuse-hyprland-dotfiles/README.md

 2. When you try to install the plugins with the `hyprpm add <plugin>`, you will face compilation errors.
 Some lib missing or something.
 To see which lib is missing, you gotta input `hyprpm update -f -v`.
 This command will try to do several things: Download plugin repos again, compile them.
 During compilation process see for "build failed" and see what *.h or *.so, or *.cpp file is missing.
 You will have to have a lot of patience to google for a package that provide this lib.
 But do not worry, mostly, going to `yast` and searching for the keywords of a missing lib led me to its `devel` package so i installed it and so on.
 Try again.
 Until the compilation is successful.
 This was the hardest one.
 3. You will have everything needed for now.
 4. Copy all files from repo to your  ~/.config/ path, except this readme and licence ofc
+5. Move wallpapers to ~/Pictures
+6. run `chsh -s $(which fish)`

+# Bloatware

+If they created snaps and flatpaks, why dont we use them, isn't linux about freedom?
+So i decided to get support for as much software as i could.

+1. Go to yast and find `flatpak` related packages.
+You will need `flatpak`, `flatpak-remote-flathub`
+2. Go to snap page and install snap support, if you want.
+Dont forget to enable systemd services after installation.
+3. Visit Homebrew website and install brew, then add brew to PATH
+4. Install rust and add ~/.cargo/bin/ to PATH

 # Scripts
 path: `~/.config/hypr/scripts`